 In early 2020, EWEB's management and Commissioners agreed to develop a better understanding of the impacts of electrification on EWEB's future planning efforts.
-EWEB's first Electrification Study (released in November 2020), focused on the potential impacts of electrification without analyzing the costs to customers choosing to electrify.
-The Phase 2 report from 2021 built on that initial analysis by considering the economics of electrification from multiple perspectives.
+EWEB's first report (released in November 2020), focused on the potential impacts of electrification without analyzing the costs to customers choosing to electrify.
+The Phase 2 report built on that initial analysis by considering the economics of electrification from multiple perspectives.